merrell42/Procedural-Modeling-Using-Graph-Grammars/README.md

 # PMUGG: Procedural Modeling Using Graph Grammars

-The code is very poorly documented.
-I’ve been working on this alone for many years.
-It’s still just in the proof-of-concept stage.
-It contains code I wrote over a decade ago and much of the old code hasn’t been cleaned up.
-This file is only documentation at a high level.

 There are two parts to the paper I wrote.
 The first part is to extract a graph grammar from an input shape.
 The second part is to use a graph grammar to generated shape.
 This code only includes the second part.

 This is currently built as a web page entirely on the frontend with no backend code.
 I have a demo of this project at http://demo.paulmerrell.org/.